geotools/geotools/docs/user/welcome/upgrade.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-ReferencedEnvelope has in the past only supported 2D extents, we have introduced the subclass ReferencedEnvelope3D to support CoordianteReferenceSystems with three dimensions.
+ReferencedEnvelope has in the past only supported 2D extents, we have introduced the subclass ReferencedEnvelope3D to support CoordinateReferenceSystems with three dimensions.

 There is now a new factory method to safely construct the appropriate implementation for a provided CoordinateReferenceSystem as shown below.